Global Social Witnessing

 "Global Social Witnessing begins with each individual.
 It is the ability to relate to processes, incidents and situations that happen in our culture.
 But in order to relate to myself, I need to have the ability to adequately map my outside into my inside.
 This creates resonance – based on resonance ability, which is a natural function of the nervous system when it is open and mature."

-GSW is an emergent, next-level group healing context.
-I am deeply touched and excited about the potential of group practices to awaken our shared "we space" of interconnection, especially relating with challenging world situations where polarization exists and connecting and regulating our nervous systems is often difficult.
+GSW is an emergent, next-level group healing context through which people can awaken a shared "we space" of interconnection.
+The capacities that are awakened are especially meaningful relating with challenging world situations where polarization exists and connecting and regulating our nervous systems can be so difficult.
+As the capacities are awakened through our physical bodies, the benefits can also gradually flow through us into our relationships and lives.

 "It is possible the next Buddha will not take the form of an individual.
 The next Buddha may take the form of a community, a community practicing understanding and lovingkindness, a community practicing mindful living.
 And the practice can be carried out as a group, as a city, as a nation."